JirkaZelenka/fencing_app/EXCEL_IMPORT_INSTRUCTIONS.md

 ```

 This will:
-- Create new User accounts for users that don't exist
+- Create new User accounts for users that don't exist (with username and email only)
 - Auto-generate usernames if not provided
 - Create email addresses if not provided (format: `username@example.com`)
+- Create FencerProfile records with all fencer-specific data (name, club, phone, gender, birth_year)

 ### Dry Run (Test Without Saving)